While most homeowners don’t think about it, the reality is nearly 90% of homes in the United States have a hard water problem.

 The Eddy salt free water softener is the best water softener for homes using very hard water from the city.
 Not only will it neutralize a ton of minerals, but it will also condition the hard water, filter out sediment, get rid of hard water stains, reduce scale buildup and help your cleaning products be much more effective.

-- 12 month 100% "no quibble" Money-Back Guarantee + Lifetime Repair or Replace warranty.
+- Made in BRITAIN.
+12 month 100% "no quibble" Money-Back Guarantee + Lifetime Repair or Replace warranty.

 - Easy customer installation on metal or plastic pipes.
 Helps prevent build-up of lime scale and dissolve existing deposits.